api-evangelist/website/_posts/2013-02-26-which-of-the-three-oauth-legs-is-the-most-important.md

      In my opinion all three legs of OAuth are equally important, with an emphasis on the end-user.
 It is their resource right?
 Or is it?
 The only thing standing between healthy OAuth conversations and relationships is the platforms terms of use and privacy policies.
 </p>
 <p>
      The entire panel at APIStrat agreed that we need more education for end-users about OAuth.
-Now that we have OAuth 2.0 settled (in some minds), we need to get down to business <em>educating all three legs</em> around the process of OAuth and its best practices, empowering all three parties to be aware, and participate in ongoing conversations about how we are producing, storing, sharing, selling, licensing and consuming resources via APIs.
+Now that we have OAuth 2.0 settled (in some minds), we need to get down to business educating all three legs around the process of OAuth and its best practices, empowering all three parties to be aware, and participate in ongoing conversations about how we are producing, storing, sharing, selling, licensing and consuming resources via APIs.
 </p>
 <p>
      We need to make sure API platform conversations have all three legs represented.
 The success of any platform will depend on a healthy balance between a platform, developers and the end-users--with oAuth 2.0 being the best model we have to make this happen to date.